dart-archive/dartdoc-viewer/README.md

 There are two ways to run the viewer locally:

+ 1. The `dartdoc.py` script in the `pkg/docgen/bin` directory of the Dart repository is a useful tool for generating documentation and running the viewer.
+Checkout the docgen README for more information on how to run it.
+ The script makes use of the [Google App Engine SDK for Python][GAE]'s development server.
+This can be used manually without the script by running `dev_appserver.py <folder containing app.yaml>`, but first act on the
+ following:
+   - When running the viewer on the development server, YAML files are retrieved from the client/local folder instead of the client/docs folder.
+You must manually rename your 'docs' directory to 'local' for the server to correctly retrieve your files.
+   - If you intend to view documentation in a browser other than Dartium, you will first have to compile the viewer to JavaScript.
+This can be done by running `sdk/bin/dart2js` from the Dart repository on `client/web/app.dart`.
- 1. In the Dart Editor, the viewer can be run by running `dart client/build.dart` and then running `index.html` from the `client/web/out/` folder.
+ 2. In the Dart Editor, the viewer can be run by running `dart client/build.dart` and then running `index.html` from the `client/web/out/` folder.
 Be sure to have a working version of YAML documentation from [Generating YAML Files](#generation).
 These files should be put in a folder named 'docs' located in the client/ folder.
- 2. Using the Google App Engine development server from the [Google App Engine SDK for Python][GAE], the viewer can be run by running `dev_appserver.py <folder containing app.yaml>`.
-This task can also be completed without the following details by using the `dartdoc.py` script at `pkg/docgen/bin/dartdoc.py` in the Dart repository.
-   - When running the viewer on the development server, YAML files are retrieved from the client/local folder instead of the client/docs folder.
-If you are not using `dartdoc.py` to view your documentation, you must manually rename your 'docs' directory to 'local' for the server to correctly retrieve your files.
-   - If you intend to view documentation in a browser other than Dartium and you are not using `dartdoc.py`, you will first have to compile the viewer to JavaScript.
-This can be done by running `sdk/bin/dart2js` from the Dart repository on `client/web/app.dart`.

 ### Pushing to App Engine